wilsonguiraldelli/apple-site-clone/README.md

-# apple-site-clone
+# Apple Site clone
-This is an apple site clone using React, GSap and ThreeJS
+This is an apple site clone using React, Gsap and ThreeJS